Taking the GED Test in New Mexico

 The New Mexico Public Education Department offers practice tests and preparation programs at testing centers throughout the state.
 However, you're not required to pass a pretest before registering for the GED exams in the state of New Mexico.
 In addition to the testing center directory offered by the New Mexico Public Education Department, you could locate GED study programs through America's Literacy Directory, offered by the Literacy Information and Communication System (www.literacydirectory.org).
 For example, preparation programs can be found at literacy councils, adult education centers and community colleges across the state.

-If you decide to prepare independently, ACE provides a number of resources.
-The GED Testing Service allows you to purchase official practice tests for you to gauge your readiness for the actual test (www.gedtestingservice.com).
-The ACE website also lists several free resources, such as sample questions and activities, available in each of the assessment areas.
-The Public Broadcasting Network (PBS) also presents the GED Connection program via television to several regions in New Mexico.
+If you decide to prepare independently, the GED Testing Service allows you to purchase official practice tests for you to gauge your readiness for the actual test (www.gedtestingservice.com).